2 Understanding Data in Accounting

 A. Completeness B. Timeliness C. Accuracy D. Consistency

-2. An auditor discovers that 47 orders in a sales database have no value in the ShippedDate field.
+2. An auditor discovers that 21 records in the Charles River Shipment table have no value in the ShipmentDate field.
 This situation represents a problem with which data quality dimension?

 A. Accuracy B. Completeness C. Consistency D. Timeliness

-3. A company’s accounts receivable sub-ledger records a customer as “Johnson & Johnson Inc.” while the payment records list the same customer as “Johnson and Johnson.”
-An analyst attempting to match payments to receivables will encounter errors because of this difference.
+3. Charles River’s Customer table records a client as “Beacon Hill Interiors” while the SalesInvoice records list the same client as “BEACON HILL INT.”
+An analyst attempting to match invoices to customer records will encounter errors because of this difference.
 This is an example of a problem with which data quality dimension?

 A. Accuracy B. Completeness C. Consistency D. Timeliness